teto/mptcpanalyzer/mptcp-pm/README.md

 [![Hackage][hk-img]][hk]

+# Presentation
-This is a userspace path manager for the [linux multipath TCP kernel][mptcp-fork], starting from version v0.95.
+This is a userspace mptcp path manager for the [linux multipath TCP kernel][mptcp-fork], starting from version v0.95.
 It now also supports the upstream linux kernel.